Chevron Aphrodite

 Why Egypt Pipeline?

-• • Egypt has underutilized LNG capacity seeking gas supply
+• • Egypt is a growing gas importer with underutilized LNG capacity

 Project Cost Breakdown